dell/csm-docs/content/docs/getting-started/installation/operator/openshift_modules/observability.md

   **Detailed Configuration:** Use the [sample file](https://github.com/dell/csm-operator/blob/main/samples/storage_csm_{{Var}}_v2130.yaml) for detailed settings.
 If cert-manager has already been installed, don’t enable it.

-- Install and configure the [Authorization Proxy Server](docs/getting-started/installation/operator/modules/authorizationv2.0) Server before using Observability with Container Storage Module Authorization.
+- Install and configure the [Authorization Proxy Server](docs/getting-started/installation/operator/modules/authorizationv2.0) Server before using Observability with Container Storage Modules Authorization.
 Then, enable both the Authorization and Observability modules in the sample manifest.
 - Observability uses self-signed certificates by default.
 To use custom certificates, generate them, encode in base64, and insert into the sample file for the components you are enabling:

 ```yaml